Ex-test cricketer MacGill allegedly targeted for kidnapping - WHIZ News

-SYDNEY (AP) — Former test cricketer Stuart MacGill was allegedly kidnapped, assaulted and threatened with a firearm before being released last month in Sydney.
+SYDNEY (AP) — Former test cricketer Stuart MacGill was allegedly kidnapped, assaulted and threatened with a gun before being released last month in Sydney.

 New South Wales state police on Wednesday arrested and charged four men in relation to the incident.
-The men, including one who is allegedly known to MacGill, were charged with offenses related to detaining a person with the intention to get advantage.
+The men, including one who is allegedly known to MacGill, were charged with offenses including taking and detaining a person in company to get advantage.

+The four men did not apply for bail while appearing in a local court later Wednesday and remain in custody.

 Police allege the 50-year-old MacGill was confronted by a man at Cremorne in Sydney’s north on April 14 before two other men arrived and helped force him into a car and take him the city’s southwest, where he was allegedly assaulted.
 He was held for about an hour before being driven to another location and released.